2gud4u/react-three-renderer-1/README.md

 - Go to the [circleci build](https://circleci.com/gh/workframers/react-three-renderer),
   hit "Artifacts", and download the .zip file
 - On github, [draft a new release](https://github.com/workframers/react-three-renderer/releases/new)
-- Upload to zip file you got from circleci
+- Upload the zip file you got from circleci
 - Update the URL and checksums in the [react-three-renderer-cljsjs project](https://github.com/workframers/react-three-renderer-cljsjs) according to the instructions there